Leverage Example and Margin Example and Examples

-Margin required : It is the amount of money your xauusd broker requires from you to open a trade transaction.
+Margin required : It's the sum of money your broker requires from you to open a trade transaction.
 It is expressed in percentages.

-Equity : It's the total amount of capital you have in your trading account.
+Equity : It's the total amount of capital you have in your account.

-In other terms, because your xauusd broker has opened up a trade transaction for you using the trading capital you've borrowed, you must keep this usable margin for your trading account as a security to allow you to continue using this xauusd Leverage Examples he has given you.
+In other terms, because your broker has opened up a trade transaction for you using the trading capital you've borrowed, you must keep this usable margin for your account as a security to allow you to continue using this Leverage Examples he has given you.

-Difference Between XAUUSD Leverage Example Set by the Broker and Used XAUUSD Leverage Example
+Difference Between XAUUSD Leverage Example Set by the Broker and Used Leverage Example

-If the set xauusd trading Leverage Example is 100: 1, what it means is thatthat-as-a-trader you can borrow upto 100 dollars for every 1 dollar you have in your account, but you do not have to borrow all the 100 dollars for every one dollar that you have, you can choose that you want to borrow 50:1 or 20:1.
-In this instance though leverage ratio is set at 100:1 your used xauusd Leverage Example will be the 50:1 or 20:1 that you have borrowed to make a trade position.
+If the set xauusd trading Leverage Example is 100: 1, what it means is thatthat-as-a-trader you can borrow upto 100 dollars for every 1 dollar you have in your account, but you do not have to borrow all the $100 for every one dollar that you have, you can select that you want to borrow 50:1 or 20:1.
+In this instance though leverage ratio option is set at 100:1 your used Leverage Example will be the 50:1 or 20:1 that you have borrowed to make a trade position.

 Example: